Effectively Immediately we are not accepting

 The Guardian Angels for Soldier’s Pet© Warriors’ Angels© (WA) Program was developed to support service members and veterans who have been medically diagnosed with “Post-Traumatic Stress Disorder” (PTSD) and official recommendation from their Primary Care Manager (PCM) to us has been received that an “Assistance Service Canine” (ACS) will help improve the service member/veteran’s quality of life.

-Note: Guardian Angels for Soldier’s Pet plans to purse ADI Accreditation but due to specific ADI Accreditation requirements, we need to met 2 requirements related to the number of program “certified” Teams (minimum 3) who have been active working Teams for 1 year after graduating from our program.
+Note: Guardian Angels for Soldier’s Pet plans to purse ADI Accreditation but due to specific ADI Accreditation requirements, we need to meet 2 requirements related to the number of programs “certified” Teams (minimum 3) who have been actively working Teams for 1 year after graduating from our program.

 Due to the complexity of the program we are implementing the program on an area basis within the state of Texas, which initially involves San Antonio area followed by program implementation in Central TX (in and around Fort Hood area) and to eventually expand the program to the Dallas/Fort Worth area, Southwest TX (El Paso area) plus evaluating the need for the program in the Northwest TX area, Southeast TX area, and Northeast TX area.

 The program includes but not limited to qualifying potential service member/veteran applicants, determining potential ASC candidates via a specific evaluation process, arranging for specific “Team” (specific Handler and ASC candidate), program certification, and on-going WA Team follow up until such time as the ASC can no longer perform the functions it was trained to do or the Team has officially been dropped from the program.